-- To determine the effect of budget control on profitability of manufacturing firms in Hargeisa Somalia. - To examine the effect of cost allocation on profitability of manufacturing firms in Hargeisa Somalia. - To establish the effect of cost monitoring and control on profitability of manufacturing firms in Hargeisa Somalia.
+- (i) To determine the effect of budget control on profitability of manufacturing firms in G.B.K Group of Companies Limited. - (ii) To examine the effect of cost allocation on profitability of manufacturing firms in G.B.K Group of Companies Limited. - (iii)To establish the effect of cost monitoring and control on profitability of manufacturing firms in G.B.K Group of Companies Limited.